Top Menu

 HOW TO CUT YOUR FIDDLE LEAF FIG

 The next step was to trim the plant.
-The red arrows in the picture below are pointing to the spots where I was planning on trimming it.
+The red arrows in the picture below point to the spots where I planned to trim it.

 pruning shears to cut a fiddle leaf